 because convertibles are thetically more complicated and, as a consequence, more

 expensive to build.
 But still, Chevrolet, Chrysler, FIAT, Ford, Honda, Jeep, Mazda,

 Mitsubishi, Nissan, Pontiac, Saab, Toyota, Volkswagen, Volvo offer offer convertibles at quite affordable models.
 In addition, if you are purchasing your first convertible car and, it’s going to be your only car, is may be a good idea to start with a used one just to give it a try.
 Just make sure the top is in a perfect condition for it’s the roof that’s makes a convertible the car of your choice.
 The prices for Dodge, Infiniti, Jaguar, Lexus, Lotus, MINI Cooper, Mercedes, Panoz, Alfa Romeo convertibles are considerably higher.
 Bentley, Ferrari, Hummer, Lamborghini, Maserati, Porsche are the luxury class convertibles with the costs running up to 1 million dollars.

-It’s hard to say which one is best for choosing the best convertible cars is the combination of such factors as finances you dispose of, your current needs, insurance you can afford, weather and land peculiarities in your area.
-Today, at least one model of convertible cars is available from almost all of the well-known car manufacturers.
+It’s hard to say which one is best, it’s is acombination of such factors as finances you dispose of, your current needs, insurance you can afford, weather and land peculiarities in your area.
+Today, at least one model is available from almost all of the well-known car manufacturers.